-You have been invited to participate in the ATARI study because you have been diagnosed with a specific type of relapsed ovarian, endometrial or endometriosis-related cancer called clear cell carcinoma, that has worsened after platinum (eg carboplatin) based chemotherapy.
-You also previously agreed to join the initial screening part of this trial, which confirmed you do not have an abnormality in the ARID1A protein (or 'ARID1A no loss').
+You have been invited to participate in the ATARI study because you have been diagnosed with relapsed gynaecological cancer of a specific type (endometrioid, carcinosarcoma or cervical cancer (squamous or adenocarcinoma)) that has worsened after being treated with platinum (eg carboplatin) chemotherapy.
+You also previously agreed to join the initial screening part of this trial to provide tissue to confirm the sub-type of cancer you have and to allow testing for any abnormality in the ARID1A protein.
+Your doctor has decided that the treatment in this trial may be an option for you.

-Having 'ARIDIA no loss' in your ovarian, endometrial cancer or endometriosis-related may mean that treatment with a drug called ceralasertib together with another drug called olaparib can help control the cancer and is a potential alternative to chemotherapy.
-Therefore we are inviting you to take part in ATARI Treatment Cohort 2, which is investigating treatment with ceralasertib in combination with olaparib, in patients with relapsed ovarian, endometrial or endometriosis-related clear cell carcinoma who have ARID1A no loss.
+Having your specific subtype of relapsed gynaecological cancer may mean that treatment with a drug called ceralasertib together with another drug called olaparib can help control the cancer and is a potential alternative to chemotherapy.
+Therefore we are inviting you to take part in ATARI Treatment Cohort 3, which is investigating treatment with ceralasertib in combination with olaparib.

-Approximately 10 patients with ARID1A no loss identified in their screening tissue sample will be invited to participate in Treatment Cohort 2, with further patients invited to participate if the initial results are promising.
+Approximately 10 patients will be invited to participate in Treatment Cohort 3, with further patients invited to participate if the initial results are promising.